1221124/sem5pi-24-25-g031/docs/SprintA/UseCases/UC017/01.requirements-engineering/README.md

 * This Use Case is relative to US 5.1.17, which is related to the operation request management functionality.
 * It relates to the following Use Cases as well:
   - [UC016](../../UC016/README.md) - As a Doctor, I want to request an operation, so that the Patient has access to the necessary healthcare.
+  - [UC018](../../UC018/READEME.md) - As a Doctor, I want to remove an operation requisition, so that the healthcare activities are provided as necessary.
+  - [UC019](../../UC019/README.md) -  As a Doctor, I want to list/search operation requisitions, so that I see the details, edit, and remove operation requisitions.

 ### 1.5 Input and Output Data